-While this does happen to be my favorite time of the year, it’s definitely not ‘investment free’ if you know what I mean.
-It takes a lot of research to build up to that stash of presents under the tree!
+While this does happen to be my favorite time of the year, it takes work to make all that Christmas magic happen!
+Lots of research goes into to building up to that stash of presents under the tree.
 What everyone wants, who has the best prices, can it be delivered in time?
 Christmas prep is no joke… whether you are a parent or not!

 The part I used to struggle with the most was filling stockings for my toddlers.
 We don’t give our kids candy and we didn’t want to fill the stockings with more tiny toys to lose (or choke on).
 The stockings started to look more like black holes and less like a fun tradition the more time I spent on them.
 Then it hit me:

 All stocking stuffers don’t need to be entertaining.

 The first year I did stockings they were a bit disappointing.
 Everything in her stocking was some kind of toy and it was too stimulating.
 The point became more about emptying the stocking and then moving on to breakfast than it was taking the time to play with anything in it.
 Now that she’s a bit older (with a couple of younger sisters behind her) I have learned that kids really only need one or two things with that ‘instant gratification factor’ the rest can be put away for later.

 So, without further adieu, here is my list of favorites I’ve used over the years.

 Awesome List of Baby Stocking Stuffers!